There are so many questions swirling around the mind of a freshly minted Business Analyst:

 These were just a few of the question I grappled with when I first started my BA career.

 I tried very hard to sort through all of the BA related advice that was available on the web.
 But it was 2005, the IIBA had just been founded, Google wasn’t as good as it is today, and there was a glut of conflicting BA advice on the web.

-It took me about 7 years to do it, but I finally built myself a modeling framework that worked for me in the real world.
-It helped get passed all the confusion, reduced the number of decisions I have to make during analysis, and helped me build requirements documents that were incredibly useful to both the business and the dev team.
+It took me about 7 years to build a modeling framework that worked for me in the real world.
+Once constructred, this framework helped get passed all the confusion that I had faced.
+Now I use this framework to produce consisten results for my clients through my BA consulting business .
+This framework greatly reduced the number of decisions I have to make during analysis, and it helped me build requirements documents that were incredibly useful to both the business and the dev team.